 Video interview of a current student at Michigan Ross:

-In this video interview with with Poonam, Pablo, now a second-year student at Ross School of Business shares his amazing experiences during his first year at Ross.
+In this video interview with Poonam, Pablo, now a second-year student at Ross School of Business, shares his amazing experiences during his first year at Ross.

-Since 2011, MER has helped many applicants get accepted into top 20 programs including Ross.
+Since 2011, MER has helped many applicants get accepted into the top 20 programs, including Ross.

 For essay tips of other schools by MER, click here.